 Pants

 Often people will have a single layer of clothing for their legs.
 Generally legs need less protection from weather than the torso for several reasons.
-Moisture management is typically less challenging and in most activities (other than climbing) your legs generate more heat than your arms because you are using your legs to propel yourself.
-Legs also tend to be more sheltered from rain than your upper torso.
+Moisture management is typically less challenging and in most activities, your legs generate more heat than your arms because you are using your legs to propel yourself.
+Legs also tend to be more sheltered from rain than your upper torso except when climbing.
 All these factors means that the comfort range of pants will tend to be wider than clothing for your torso.
 The most significant challenge presented by legs is that they tend to get abraded more than your torso, so pants generally need to be more durable for an equivalent lifetime.

 My Choices